-Architectural History is the study of buildings and structures in their historical and stylistic context.
+Architectural History is the study of buildings and structures in their historical and stylistic contexts.

-Archive is a collection of historical documents and records or the physical repository in which they are located.
+Archive – An archive is a collection of historical documents and records or the physical repository in which they are located.

-Assyria was a key Mesopotamian kingdom and empire of the Ancient Near East, ruling as an independent state for a period of approximately 19 centuries from c.
+Assyria was a key Mesopotamian kingdom and empire of the Ancient Near East, ruling as an independent state for about 19 centuries from c.
 2500 BC to 600 BC.

-Art History is the study of objects of art in their historical and stylistic context.
+Art History is the study of objects of art in their historical and stylistic contexts.

-Avant-garde is French for “advanced guard,” this term is used to describe a group that is innovative, experimental, and inventive in its technique or ideology.
-The term can be applied to the realms of culture, music and the arts.
+Avant-garde is French for “advanced guard,” this term Arcartifactis used to describe a group that is innovative, experimental, and inventive in its technique or ideology.
+The term can be applied to the realms of culture, music, and the arts.

 Bering Land Bridge is the tundra plain that was exposed between Asia and North America during the last glacial maximum, about 21,000 years ago.
 It served as a migration route for people, animals, and plants between the two continents.

-Byzantium was an ancient Greek colony on the site that later became Constantinople and the centre of the Byzantine Empire and today the city is called Istanbul.
+Byzantium was an ancient Greek colony on the site that later became Constantinople and the center of the Byzantine Empire, and today, the city is called Istanbul.

-Caesar is term used by leaders to signify their status.
-When the Roman leader Gaius Julius Caesar was assassinated in 44 BC, his nephew and successor Augustus adopted the family name Caesar.
-The leaders that followed Augustus Caesar, Tiberius and Caligula inherited and adopted the name Caesar as well.
-Later Roman emperors acquired the name upon their succession.
-‘Caesar’ did not originally mean ’emperor’, although it later became a synonym for autocrat or powerful leader.
+Caesar is a term used by leaders to signify their status.
+When the Roman leader Gaius Julius Caesar was assassinated in 44 BC, his nephew and successor Augustus adopted the family name, Caesar.
+The leaders that followed Augustus Caesar, Tiberius, and Caligula inherited and took the name Caesar as well.
+Later, Roman emperors acquired the name upon their succession.
+‘Caesar’ did not initially mean ’emperor,’ although it later became a synonym for autocrat or powerful leader.